 Treatments for Ehlers-Danlos Syndrome

 The disease is incurable and often progresses unpredictably.
-If joints are badly affected, sporting activities that are often enjoyed by children have to be avoided.
-A program of sport that reflects the load the joints can cope with needs to be created.
+If joints are badly affected, sporting activities may have to be avoided, especially in children.
+A sports program that reflects the joint load can be used to cope with the daily needs.

-Hypermobility of the joints, which is often of interest or amusement for the general public, is the source of chronic and in many cases continually worsening pain.
-Treatment is usually in the form of pain management therapy.
-Next to the medication used to help manage pain, psychological therapy targeted at the issues arising from chronic pain, such as depression, anger and fear is also utilized.
+Joint hypermobility, which is often of interest or amusement for the general public, is a source of chronic and in many cases, continually worsening pain.
+Treatment usually entails pain management therapy.
+In addition to medications used to alleviate pain, psychological therapy is used to address chronic pain-related symptoms of depression, anger, and fear.

-Symptomatic of the disease is a pathological widening of the blood vessels.
-These widened vessels are very fragile and can easily be torn or start bleeding.
+HHT is characterized by a pathological widening of the blood vessels, which are very fragile and bleed easily.

-This disease can be recognized macroscopically by prominently protruding capillaries on the surface of the face.
-A particularly commonly affected area is the nose, which is why nosebleeds are a main symptom.
-Telangiectasia in the gastrointestinal tract is particularly significant as it is often the cause of frequently recurring bleeding.
+HHT can be recognized macroscopically by prominent and protruding capillaries on the facial surface.
+The nose is frequently affected area, resulting in nosebleeds.
+Telangiectasia in the gastrointestinal tract is often the cause of frequent and recurring bleeding.

-Blood vessel widening within the lungs, in the brain or the liver are at first rarely noticeable, but can become life threatening if sudden bleeding occurs.
-Causal research has found that at least three mutated genes are responsible for the clinical picture.
-Amongst these are endoglin, a TGFß1 receptor on chromosome 9q and the ALK1 gene on chromosome 12q.
+Blood vessel widening within the lungs, brain or liver is rarely detected initially but can become life-threatening in case of sudden bleeding.
+Investigations revealed at least 3 mutant genes contributing to the clinical condition: endoglin, a TGFß1 receptor on chromosome 9q, and ALK1 gene located on chromosome 12q.

-The diagnosis of thrombocytopenia is made if there are less than 150,000 thrombocytes per µl of blood.
+The diagnosis of thrombocytopenia is established by the presence of fewer than 150,000 thrombocytes per µl of blood.

 Thrombocytes are responsible for primary hemostasis in primary wound closure.
-If a lot of these “vessel closers” are missing, bleed times following injury can be significantly prolonged.
+Bleeding time can be significantly prolonged after injury due to defective or absent thrombocytes.
 Hematomas are common, as are nosebleeds and bleeding gums.
-There is a wide spectrum of causal factors which are simply described here:
+A wide spectrum of etiological factors are listed below:

 |Distribution anomalies||Splenomegaly, hypothermic anesthesia|